-This section describes the process of calculating the TO scheduling, system control, and dispatch service charge.
+TO scheduling, system control, and dispatch service (Schedule 1A) must be purchased by Transmission Customers.
 Each Transmission Customer's charge is calculated by determining the Transmission Customer's hourly zone and non-zone transmission use and using these values to determine the Transmission Customer's monthly zone and non-zone transmission use.
-Zone transmission use is a Transmission Customer's Network or Point-to-Point load (including losses) within a PJM transmission zone.
-Non-zone transmission use is a Transmission Customer's non-zone Network load and its point-to-point energy transactions not directly serving load in PJM.
-The monthly values of all Transmission Customers are summed both by transmission zone and for the total PJM Region.
+The monthly values of all Transmission Customers are summed both by Transmission Zone and PJM Region.